axucar/myblog/_posts/2022-12-22-telegram-event-monitor.markdown

 }
 ```

-The 20-byte address `0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48` is USDC, meaning it was a transfer of such tokens.
-The first element `topics[0]` corresponds to the keccak hash of canonical `Transfer(address from,address to,uint256 value)` signature we saw earlier.
+The 20-byte address `0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48` is USDC's contract address, meaning it was a transfer of such tokens.
+The first element `topics[0]` corresponds to the keccak hash of the canonical `Transfer(address from,address to,uint256 value)` signature we saw earlier.
 The second and third topics `topics[1], topics[2]` are the parameters `index_topic_1 address from, index_topic_2 address to` .
 There can only be up to three 32-byte topics in the array.
 Hence, whatever parameters remain go to the `data` param (padded to 32 bytes and concatenated) `0x00000000000000000000000000000000000000000000000000001e875ab7ebdc` , which in this case corresponds to the `uint256 value` of the transfer; the hex decodes to 33566691421148 units of tokens = 33,566,691.421148 USDC.

 Similar to the tracker function for ETH transfers, we parse the data for the `to_address`, `from_address` , and `usd_transfer_value` as below: